robinrendle/robinrendle.com/src/pages/notes/home.md

 tags:
   - personal
 ---
 The light is perfect today; the sky a glacial blue, the sun setting off to the left.
 On the hill just over there, layers upon layers of houses like a great slanting and disorganized cake.
 I watch them everyday.
 When I wake up they’re quiet, hazy, somewhat-blue, and then at night they’re buzzing with electricity.
-Thanks to this hill of hodge podge homes, we’re protected from the harshest weather the peninsula has to offer.
-(There’s no fog on this side of the Bay.
-Thanks, hill.)
+Also, thanks to this hill of hodge podge homes, we’re protected from the harshest weather the peninsula has to offer.

 From over here, the hill over there is a complete random assortment; quaint, small, enormous, violent green, mahogany red.
 Dashes of fertile green, strokes of graffiti on a tiny wall.
 There are balconies and tiny windows, solar panels, and platforms.
 In between all this pure chaos, there’s a few minimal-esque mansions spread about with their absolute conformity to square shapes and bright, white paint.
 One home that sits just in front of a square white mansion happens to be a dazzling, neon colored structure with everything out of place.
 Both of them feel like the punk-rock alternative to the other.